• About me

 • Contact

-Martine Shareck, Ph.D Candidate in Public Health (Health Promotion)
+Martine Shareck, Ph.D.
+Public Health

 Picture

-For my doctoral thesis, I combine knowledge from public health, geography and sociology to study social inequalities in smoking among young adults living in Montreal, Canada.
-More precisely, I aim to better define the geographical space relevant for the study of the influence that contextual exposures have on social inequalities in smoking among young adults.
+In line with my inter-disciplinary training, I aim to view issues of urban health equity under a holistic perspective.
+For my doctoral thesis (available here), I combined knowledge and tools from health promotion, geography, and sociology to study social inequalities in smoking among young adults living in Montreal, Canada.
+I provided conceptual and empirical insights into the integration of individuals' daily mobility in a definition of context that would be relevant for studying the influence that contextual exposures (such as exposure to tobacco retailers) have on social inequalities in smoking among young adults.

 My Curriculum Vitae

-1. Shareck, M. Doctoral Research Award, Canadian Institutes of Health Research (66,000$ - September 2008 – 2011).
+4. Shareck, M. Doctoral Research Award, Canadian Institutes of Health Research (September 2008 – 2011).